 - Maintains documentation, including frequency and type of activity, that individual staff members have completed required YST training prior to rendering YST services to recipients.
 The FSO supervisors and direct care staff are required to complete the following trainings: Introduction to Wraparound for Family Support Specialists, Functional Behavioral Approach as well as any additional training required by OBH.
 These specialized trainings ensure that the direct care staff has the knowledge base needed to provide information and support to the families that they work with.
-These trainings also focus on skill development, so that the parent support and youth support specialists will be able to use their personal experiences to engage families; - Ensures and maintains documentation that all unlicensed persons employed by the organization complete training in a recognized Crisis Intervention curriculum prior to handling or managing crisis calls, which shall be updated annually; and - Maintains documentation of verification of completion of required trainings for all staff.
+These trainings also focus on skill development, so that the parent support and youth support specialists will be able to use their personal experiences to engage families; - Each Family Support Organization is required to have and utilize a comprehensive peer training plan and curriculum, which is inclusive of the Peer Worker Core Competencies, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by OBH-CSoC; - Ensures and maintains documentation that all unlicensed persons employed by the organization complete training in a recognized Crisis Intervention curriculum prior to handling or managing crisis calls, which shall be updated annually; and - Maintains documentation of verification of completion of required trainings for all staff.